How Heat Treating Steel Works

 Hardening

 As mentioned in the previous section, faster cooling usually results in harder steel.
 This method is usually done with a very quick temperature reduction (around 1 second), such as quenching the steel in water or brine.
-Unfortunately, this fast cooling increases the chances of warping or cracking during the extreme change, as well as increasing the metal’s ductility and brittleness once finished.
+Unfortunately, this fast cooling increases the chances of warping or cracking during the extreme change, as well as increasing the metal’s brittleness once finished.
 After hardening, the steel’s strength is often higher than needed and is outweighed by the risk of breaking.
 One way to make the steel more malleable and less likely to shatter is by tempering.

 Tempering

 Tempering the steel is done after a quench and essentially repeats the heat treating process at a lower temperature.
 The steel is heated back up to another specified temperature that isn’t as high as its hardening temperature and allowed to soak, then set aside to cool in the air.
 This less extreme heating and cooling reduces the steel’s ductility and strength to a safer and more reliable level.
+For more information on the subtypes of tempering and steel colors at different temperatures, see our full resource on tempering.

 Case hardening

 The final major method of heat treating is called case hardening (or surface hardening), where only the outer layer of the steel is hardened.
 This is useful when a key consideration of materials is surface durability but the steel still needs to be able to absorb an impact or deformation without breaking.
-By having a softer core, case hardened metals can achieve this.
+By having a softer core, case-hardened metals can achieve this.

 The two major techniques for case hardening steel are carburizing and gas nitriding.
 Carburizing involves exposing the hot steel to carbon, which infuses the surface and strengthens it.
 Gas nitriding, on the other hand, exposes the hot steel to nitrogen or ammonia gas that reacts with the material to harden the surface.